codeinchq/router/README.md

 The `Router` class is able to mix various handlers to process routes.
 A handler is either a class or an instantiated object implementing `RoutableInterface` or a [`callable`](http://php.net/manual/en/language.types.callable.php).
 The `callable` will received the PSR7 `Request` object as parameter and should return PSR7 `Response` object.

 The routes are evaluated in order using [`fnmatch()`](http://php.net/manual/en/function.fnmatch.php) and are compatible with [standard shell patterns](https://www.gnu.org/software/findutils/manual/html_node/find_html/Shell-Pattern-Matching.html).
 A directly matching route will always be winning over a pattern.
-For instance for the `/article-3.html` request, the `/article-3.html` route will win over the `/article-[0-9].html` pattern route even if added after.
+For instance for the `/article-3.html` request, the `/article-3.html` route will win over the `/article-[0-9].html` pattern route even if the later one has been added first.

 Note: you can also design you own router by implementing `RoutableInterface`.